Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-8d59dc4de5201274e310e4c54b9627a8934c3b88527886e3b421487c677d23eb.svg)](https://classroom.github.com/a/elzutNYu)
 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-f4981d0f882b2a3f0472912d15f9806d57e124e0fc890972558857b51b24a6f9.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=10712614)

-# (keep this for examples of formats, remove at end)
-# Actuarial Theory and Practice A @ UNSW

-_"Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn" - Benjamin Franklin_

----

-### Congrats on completing the [2023 SOA Research Challenge](https://www.soa.org/research/opportunities/2023-student-research-case-study-challenge/)!

->Now it's time to build your own website to showcase your work.
->To create a website on GitHub Pages to showcase your work is very easy.

-This is written in markdown language.
->
-* Click [link](https://classroom.github.com/a/elzutNYu) to accept your group assignment.

-#### Follow the [guide doc](Doc1.pdf) to submit your work.
----
->Be creative!
-Feel free to link to embed your [data](hazard-event-data.csv), [code](sample-data-clean.ipynb), [image](unsw.png) here

-More information on GitHub Pages can be found [here](https://pages.github.com/)
-# (keep this for examples of formats, remove at end)

 # Storslysia Relocation Social Insurance Proposal
 ![SOA cover image](https://user-images.githubusercontent.com/129591024/229493306-285e26b7-dcef-4211-9977-6217410a720c.jpg)
 ### By ERM Consulting